Community-powered change in the Omaha metropolitan area: Examining a digital approach to mental health stigma reduction during the COVID-19 pandemic

 Mental health stigma is associated with a range of negative health outcomes, and there is a need for more information on how to apply evidence-based digital strategies to various geographic areas.
-The Public Good Projects (PGP) partnered with The Wellbeing Partners (TWP) to implement a digital mental health stigma reduction campaign that uses the collective impact model as its theoretical framework to address mental health stigma reduction in the Omaha Metropolitan area.
-This study reviews the creation and implementation of that digital media campaign.
-The positive metrics from the first 10 months of the campaign show promise in the applicability of this model in the midwestern United States.
+This case study reviews the creation and implementation of a community-based participatory digital media campaign that uses a collective impact framework to address mental health stigma reduction in the Omaha metropolitan area.
+The positive metrics from the first 10 months of the campaign show promise in the use of this model to impact mental health stigma in the Midwestern United States.

 Digital volunteers are unpaid social media users who volunteer to use their online platform to expand the reach of public health communications campaigns.
 In this Practice Note, we share best practices for recruiting, retaining, and supporting digital volunteers learned through our work on the Hispanic pro-vaccination campaign, El Beacon.